kbalog/uis-dat640-fall2020/project/README.md

     - Run and evaluate your advanced method
     - Experiment with additional methods or refinements of your advanced method
     - Finalize your report

+## Report

+  * Use the [ACM two-column template](https://www.acm.org/publications/proceedings-template) for the report.
+  * It is highly recommended that you use LaTeX.
+The ACM template is also available on [Overleaf](https://www.overleaf.com/latex/templates/acm-conference-proceedings-master-template/pnrfvrrdbfwt).

+### Structure

+Structure your paper according to the following sections:

+  * **Introduction** - Explain the context of the problem that you are tackling, including references to relevant literature.
+  * **Problem Statement** - Formalize the task (in terms of input and output) and specify important details about the data collection.
+  * **Baseline Method** - Explain what you are taking as your baseline method, as well as why this is a reasonable baseline, and why you are making specific implementation choices.
+  * **Advanced Method** - Explain what you are taking as your advanced method(s), as well as why this is a promising attempt to outperform the baseline method, and why you are making specific implementation choices.
+  * **Results** - With tables and graphs, make a clear, concise, and digestible presentation of the data produced by your experiments.
+This includes describing the key facts and trend from your results.
+  * **Discussion and Conclusions** - Summarize and discuss different challenges you faced and how you solved those.
+Include interpretations of the key facts and trends you observed and pointed out in the Results section.
+Which method performed best, and why?
+Speculate: What could you have differently, and what consequences would that have?

 ## Evaluation